FAQ 2020 Reopening

 What is the district doing for “Slowing the Spread” of COVID-19 in the school?

 What if my child cannot wear a face mask?
-All students and staff are required to wear a face covering while on the school bus and in school.
-There are certain students and staff who may have a medical condition or disability that prevents them from wearing a face covering.
-Individuals under the age of 2, anyone with breathing problems and anyone who is sleeping or otherwise unable to remove a mask without assistance are not required to wear a mask.
-The school should receive a doctor’s note for those students and staff who cannot wear a face covering.
+All students and staff are required to wear a face mask while on the school bus and in school.
+There are certain students and staff who may have a medical condition or disability that prevents them from wearing a face mask.
+Individuals under the age of 2, anyone with breathing problems and anyone who is unconscious or incapacitated or otherwise unable to remove a mask without assistance are not required to wear a mask.
+The school should receive a doctor’s note for those students and staff who cannot wear a face mask.
 Face shields are encouraged if a face mask cannot be worn.

 Do I still need to report a full or partial day absence in a remote learning or hybrid learning environment?
 Yes, parents/guardians should report all absences by calling the attendance line and completing the on-line attendance excuse form within three days of return, available HERE.